 “I just felt comfortable in the class.
-I knew that this was where I wanted to be," said Leone, assistant professor of Culinary and Hospitality Management at College of DuPage.
-"I was happy."
+I knew that this was where I wanted to be,” she said.
+“I was happy."

-“Being able to connect with my professors helped me and I need to do the same for my students," she said.
-"I try really hard to get to know them.
+“Being able to connect with my professors helped me and I need to do the same for my students,” said Leone, who was named a College-Wide Outstanding Faculty Member.
+“I try really hard to get to know them.
 At the very beginning of each class, I learn their names and begin to understand why they are in my class.
 I find out what motivates them.